YaoLab-Bioinfo/shinyChromosome/In_Data_Format.md

    11 17015000    6 27706228  5.802
 ```

 To control the symbol used for each point, add a **shape** column.
 Check http://www.endmemo.com/program/R/pchsymbols.php for more information.
-Column names are **compulsory**.
+In this case, column names are **compulsory**.
+The name of the first four columns can be any appropriate variable names in R and the order of the first four columns must be fixed as the simplest situation.
+The name of the **shape** column must be 'shape'.
+The **shape** column should be an integer vector.

 ```